Tom Clancy's Ghost Recon: Novel

 The novel by David Michaels follows CPT Scott Mitchell and Ghost team on a mission in China.
 Their task is to search for the Spring Tiger Group—a band of rogue Chinese military officers—and put an end to its attempt at seizing control of Taiwan and sparking a massive armed conflict in the Pacific Ocean.
 The novel was released on 4 November 2008 by Berkley Books.
+The other 3 novels were also released.
+Combat Ops, released on March 29, 2011, saw Mitchell and his GR team as they go on the hunt for the terrorist leader somewhere in Afghanistan.
+In Choke Point, written by Peter Telep and released on December 31, 2012, the US ambassador to Colombia was kidnapped and it is up to Andrew Ross and his team to rescue him.
+Finally, in Dark Waters, written by Richard Dansky and released on March 7, 2017, Nomad and his team are sent to Venezuela to rescue several hostages.

 Other media

 Direct-to-video release

 A short film based on the series, titled Tom Clancy's Ghost Recon: ALPHA aired on G4 on 3 May 2012.
 The short film was released on Blu-ray and DVD on 22 May 2012.
+The film is a prequel to Ghost Recon: Future Soldier.

 Film adaptation

-Ubisoft has confirmed that a Ghost Recon film is planned as are films based on Assassin's Creed and Tom Clancy's Splinter Cell.
-On 11 June 2013, it was reported that Warner Bros. and Platinum Dunes will be making the film and Michael Bay will produce and direct the film, written by Matthew Federman and Stephen Scaia.
+Ubisoft confirmed that a Ghost Recon film was planned as were films based on Assassin's Creed and Tom Clancy's Splinter Cell.
+On 11 June 2013, it was reported that Warner Bros.
+Pictures and Platinum Dunes would be making the film and Michael Bay would serve as a producer and director, while by Matthew Federman and Stephen Scaia would write the script.